LeoQK/academic-kickstart/content/author/admin/_index.md

 # List qualifications (such as academic degrees)
 [[education.courses]]
-  course = "PhD in Artificial Intelligence" institution = "Stanford University" year = 2012
+  course = "Advanced Diploma in IT Systems Analysis and Design" institution = "University of Oxford" year = 2019

 [[education.courses]]
-  course = "MEng in Artificial Intelligence" institution = "Massachusetts Institute of Technology" year = 2009
+  course = "M.A. in Conflict Management and Economics" institution = "Johns Hopkins University" year = 2019

 [[education.courses]]
-  course = "BSc in Artificial Intelligence" institution = "Massachusetts Institute of Technology" year = 2008
+  course = "B.A. in Comparative Literature and Philosophy" institution = "Ludwig Maximilian University of Munich" year = 2016

 # Social/Academic Networking
 # For available icons, see: https://sourcethemes.com/academic/docs/widgets/#icons